BYUHPC/sci-comp-course/project/phase4.md

 In a shell on the supercomputer, run `module load julia; module save`.
 That will make the most recent Julia available by default when you login from a terminal.

 Julia integrates nicely with VSCode.
 We have the Julia extension installed on the supercomputer, so if you are using the `Remote Explorer` extension and connected to our system, you can use it without downloading anything.
 Make sure you are in the WaveSim.jl directory (not just in the terminal, but the only thing open)!
-Once there, you can **[run the REPL via the extension](https://github.com/julia-vscode/julia-vscode/wiki/REPL) with Alt+j, Alt+o or via the [command pallette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)**.
+Once there, you can **[run the REPL via the extension](https://github.com/julia-vscode/julia-vscode/wiki/REPL) via the [command pallette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette)**.
 The instructions in the rest of this assignment assume you launch the REPL thus.

 ## Downloading and Using a Modified WaveSim.jl